vigliensoni/vigliensoni.com/content/research/_index.md

 **Vigliensoni, G.**, and R. Fiebrink.
 2023.
 Steering latent audio models through interactive machine learning.
 In _Proceedings of the 14th International Conference on Computational Creativity (ICCC'23)_.
 [doi.org/10.5281/zenodo.8087978](https://doi.org/10.5281/zenodo.8087978).

 **Vigliensoni, G.**, and R. Fiebrink.
 2023.
 Interacting with neural audio synthesis models through interactive machine learning.
 In _The First International Workshop on eXplainable AI for the Arts at the ACM Creativity and Cognition Conference (XAIxArts2023)_.

+**Vigliensoni, G.**, and R. Fiebrink.
+2023.
+Re•col•lec•tions: Sharing sonic memories through interactive machine learning and neural audio synthesis models. _In Creative AI track of the 37th Conference on Neural Information Processing Systems (NeurIPS 2023)_.

+Shimizu, J., I. Olowe, T. Broad, **G. Vigliensoni**, P. Thattai, and R. Fiebrink.
+2023.
+Interactive machine learning for generative models.
+In _Proceedings of the Machine Learning for Creativity and Design Workshop, 37th Conference on Neural Information Processing Systems (NeurIPS 2023)_.

+Fujinaga, I, and **G. Vigliensoni**.
+2023.
+Optical music recognition workflow for medieval music manuscripts.
+In_ Proceedings of the 5th International Workshop on Reading Music Systems (WoRMS 2023)_.

 ### 2022